 When you are suffering from SAD it can be difficult to pinpoint why you are feeling the way you are feeling.
 Things that wouldn’t normally bother you can feel particularly tiresome and cause much stronger feelings.

 SAD can mirror anxiety and even depression and, in some cases, they also have similar symptoms.
 Except, you will find that certain times in the year can be better or worse for these symptoms, including:

 - Excessive tiredness

 These symptoms can vary from person to person and it is unknown what the true cause is for SAD.

 The main theory behind it is that the lack of sunlight during colder months can affect your hypothalamus, which is the part of the brain responsible for the decisions you make throughout the day and your mood towards those decisions.
-When you are deprived of sunlight, your hypothalamus cannot produce as much serotonin or melatonin, meaning you are finding less joy in the things you do.
+Deprived of sunlight your hypothalamus cannot produce as much serotonin or melatonin.
+Therefore, you find less joy in the things you do.

 How therapy can help you.

 When undertaking therapy for any reason, you are able to take control over the issues you have been trying to hide or bury for a long time.
-By unpacking how you are feeling, understanding why it is happening and being willing to take action, even the seemingly uncontrollable feelings can be used to your advantage.
+You can use even seemingly uncontrollable feelings to your advantage.
+You can do this by unpacking how you are feeling, understanding why it is happening and be willing to take action.

 How Therapy in London can help.

-What is important to remember is that any issue is manageable, even if it exacerbated by the elements.
-What our therapists aim to do is be a guide through your heighten feelings and emotions, and understand the patterns around them.
-Your feelings are there to be addressed, no matter how they come about, and our counselling services can offer you the space to ensure that you stay on top of them.
+It is important to remember that you can manage any issue.
+What our therapists aim to do is be a guide through your heightened feelings and emotions, and understand the patterns around them.
+We will help you address your feelings no matter how they come about.
+Our counselling services can offer you the space to ensure that you stay on top of them.